Manisha-sharda-Prasad/java17/src/main/java/com/manisha/java/Streams/StreaamsNotes.md

+**Stream**--sequence of elements that supports various operations to process data, flowing data in packets.

 **Stream processing**--
+Perform operations on data in a clear and readable way.
-Introduced in Java 8 ,allows you to process sequences of elements (like collections), perform operations on data in a clear and readable way.
+Introduced in Java 8 ,allows you to process sequences of elements (like collections),

 1.)Source:-----
 Obtain from a data source.